valflrt/fractal_rndr/README.md

   "center_x": 0.0, // change this...
   "center_y": 0.0, // ... and this to change the render position
   "max_iter": 3000, // change max iteration count
-  "fractal_kind": ... // this is the fractal kind (see examples) }
+  "fractal_kind": ... // this is the fractal kind (see presets) }
 ```